watch-devtube/web/README.md

 # Dev.Tube

-> Hi!
-I am Dev.Tube – the place where developer videos live.
+> Dev.Tube is where all developer videos live.

 ## How to run the app locally?

-⚠️ While we are working on creating integration mocks, local dev mode is unavailable.

 This web app comprises of `Vue` client app and a slim `node` server app, through which the client app is served.